Wassmap: Wasserstein Isometric Mapping for Image Manifold Learning: Discrete Wassmap: Algorithm and Theory

-The final inequality follows from twice utilizing the fact that $T$ is Lipschitz.
-That this quantity goes to $0$ as $\sigma\to0$ follows from the fact that any Gaussian moment tends to $0$.
+The second inequality follows from utilizing the fact that $T$ is Lipschitz.
+The final integral can be bounded by a sum of integrals involving products of $|x|^{p-1}$ and $|y|^\alpha$ for various integer $\alpha\in[1,p]$.
+That this quantity goes to $0$ as $\sigma\to0$ follows from the facts that $\mu$ has finite $p-1$ moment and that any Gaussian moment tends to $0$.
 Indeed, by substitution,

 The integral above is a constant depending only upon $p$ and $m$, so the conclusion follows by application of the Dominated Convergence Theorem.

 Proof of 4) By similar argument, but noting that